-Different tub materials affect the look, feel, weight, heat retention--and the price of this high-ticket plumbing fixture.
-Since tubs are not easy to replace, it really pays to know what you are buying so you can be happy with the tub for many years to come.
-Here are some basic pros and cons for each tub material to help you make a choice when buying a new bathtub.
+Bathtub materials affect the look, feel, weight, heat retention—and price—of these high-ticket plumbing fixtures.
+And since tubs are not easy to replace, it really pays to know what you are buying so you can be happy with your choice for many years to come.
+Here are some basic pros and cons for each of the most common bathtub materials to help you make the right selection when buying a new bathtub.

 01 of 05